 It would not be right to reveal what I know about Ḷainjin and not tell you about the man who taught me to recite the first thirty-two lines of his poem.
 The man’s name was Ḷōtima.
 Translated, it means “Man Steamer.”
 He lived at the end of Rongelap Village with his wife and children and was my informant for only a few months.
 He objected when I made recordings with other orators on the island and refused to tell me more.
 I did not realize at the time that a navigator would jealously husband an apprentice and demand absolute loyalty.

 Before directing the Museum of the Marshall Islands, I spent four uninterrupted years on Rongelap doing research for my book Man This Reef, a translated biography of a storyteller.
-I left the audiotapes I used in this work of translation with the Alele Museum, and my friend Joe Murphy published the book at his Micronitor Press.
+I left the audiotapes I used in this work of translation with the Alele Museum.
+My friend Joe Murphy published the book at his Micronitor Press.
 The museum sold the book as a fund-raiser for many years, but it is currently out of print.

 The first line of Ḷainjin’s chant is “Kajike wa in jen likiej in Ngadik.”
 Translated, this means “Steer your boat off the east reef of Ngadik.”
 That is an atoll southwest of Pohnpei.
 There is also an area on Pohnpei — on the east side of the island, southwest of Nan Madol — called Ngadik.
 Whichever place the chant refers to, the next lines seem to mention the iel, or tideways, of Nan Madol.
 Then there are references to sakau drinking.
 Then references to their hosts digging up taro and providing provisions for their trip home.
 Given the pre-contact period of the chant and the broad swath of islands and atolls it encompasses, it is not surprising that a navigation chant would mention Pohnpei.
 That the chant begins off Pohnpei and devotes twenty-three lines to the place seems to add to its significance as a destination for Ḷainjin.